chrisr3403/sep10-freedom-project/blog/entry06.md

 to have when it comes to collaboration especially with your classmates you can help one another or give recomendations to eachother.
 Another code I used to make my FP MVP is  float: left; width: 50%; padding: 50px; height: 300px; this css allowed me to have the ability to put for example my 2 accordion-items side by side instead one on top of the other it made it accurate towards my wireframe layout.
-About accordion I used [Boostrap](https://getbootstrap.com/docs/5.3/components/accordion/)
+About accordion I used [Bootstrap](https://getbootstrap.com/docs/5.3/components/accordion/) which had all the necessary code for my layout drop downs.